 Local authorities have the power to designate as conservation areas, any area of special architectural or historic interest.
 This means the planning authority has extra powers to control works and demolition of buildings to protect or improve the character or appearance of the area.
 Conservation areas are usually chosen as places of special architectural or historic interest, the character or appearance of which should be preserved or enhanced.
 For further information about conservation area consent, refer to Government Guidance on Conserving and enhancing the historic environment.
 Contact your local planning authority if you need to find out whether your site is in a conservation area.

 The Protection of Wrecks Act (1973) allows the Government to designate a wreck to prevent uncontrolled interference.
-English Heritage takes the lead in identifying important historic wreck sites in England which should be designated by the Secretary of State for Culture, Media and Sport.
+Historic England takes the lead in identifying important historic wreck sites in England which should be designated by the Secretary of State for Culture, Media and Sport.
 Development and other activities affecting Protected Wreck Sites requires prior consent.
-For more information about planning controls imposed on Protected Wreck Sites, refer to, Planning Policy Statement 5 (Planning for the Historic Environment).

 'Scheduling' is shorthand for the process through which nationally important sites and monuments are given legal protection by being placed on a list, or 'schedule'.
-English Heritage takes the lead in identifying sites in England which should be placed on the schedule by the Secretary of State for Culture, Media and Sport.
+Historic England takes the lead in identifying sites in England which should be placed on the schedule by the Secretary of State for Culture, Media and Sport.
 Scheduled Monument Consent is required to carry out works to a Scheduled monument.